anoulis/Reinforcement-Learning-in-Traffic-Control-For-Connected-Automated-Vehicles/README.md

 This project aims to distribute take-over-requests (ToR) for automated connected vehicles using reinforcement learning.
 It used single and multi agent approaches.

-This branch contains only the final results with some explanation.
+This branch contains only the final results (trained models, sim results, plot) with some explanation.

+The models order presentation is presented in ModelsOrder.png.

+The presentation.pdf contains all the overview of the project.

 To test every approach checkout to the sutiable branch and follow the readme file.